TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0L2117/lin/lin_responder/README.md

 can be updated in SysConfig.
 If desired, an automatic baud rate synchronizer can be disabled, since it is enabled by default.
 This feature uses the sync field to determine a new baud rate given the responder receives data at a rate different than what it is expecting.
 The feature has a 15% tolerance.
-To turn off the automatic baud rate synchronization, find line 56 in "lin_config.h" and set "AUTO_BAUD_ENABLED" to false.
+To turn off the automatic baud rate synchronization, in "lin_config.h", set "AUTO_BAUD_ENABLED" to false.
+The responder can transmit data either in polling mode or interrupt mode.

 Compile, load and run the example.